Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Diagnosis

-The basis of the diagnosis assumes:
+The basis of diagnosis involves:

 • determination of hematocrit;